AlexisNo/pebo/README.md

 >Any values returned by the called listeners are ignored and will be discarded.

 So, it is not possible to access values returned by event listeners.
-But *it is possible to pass an object as an argument to an event*, and because JavaScript passes object arguments by reference, we are be able *to see the modifications applied on this object*.
+But *it is possible to pass an object as an argument to an event*, and because JavaScript passes object arguments by reference, *we are able to see the modifications applied on this object*.
 But if the modification is performed *asynchronously*, we cannot know when it will be available.

 Let's write a simple example.
-First, we write a node module containing actions needed to make a pizza `margherita` or `regina`.
+First, we write a node module containing actions needed to make a pizza `margherita` or a pizza `regina`.
 Every action logs a message so we can see when it is executed.
-These messages also display the property `name` that will be set on the `EventEmitter`, so we can verify that the `this` keyword is set to reference the `EventEmitter` like described in [Node.js documentation](https://nodejs.org/api/events.html#events_passing_arguments_and_this_to_listeners).
+These messages also display the property `name` that will be set on the `EventEmitter`, so we can verify that the
+`this` keyword is set to reference the `EventEmitter` like described in [Node.js documentation](https://nodejs.org/api/events.html#events_passing_arguments_and_this_to_listeners).

-The event that will trigger these functions has two arguments:
+Events that will trigger these functions will be named `margherita` and `regina` and have two arguments:

-*   A string that we will concatenate with the name of the ingredient of the action
+*   A `string` that will be concatenated with the name of the ingredient of the action
-*   An array that represents the pizza and contain the arguments.
+*   An `Array` that represents the pizza and contains ingredients

 ```javascript
 module.exports = {